FrancisBanville/ms_interpreting_probabilities/README.md

-The extent of sampling effort influences our evaluation of probabilities of regional interactions, as sampling over a larger area or for a longer duration enables us to capture a greater number of regional interactions [@McLeod2021Sampling].
-However, in contrast with local networks of probabilistic interactions, regional interactions are not evaluated for any particular local context, which impacts how they scale with space and time.
+The extent of sampling effort influences our evaluation of probabilities of regional interactions, as sampling over a larger area or for a longer duration enables us to capture a greater number of interactions [Box 1,
+@McLeod2021Sampling].
+However, in contrast with local networks of probabilistic interactions, regional interactions are not evaluated for any particular local context (they are rather a collection of local contexts), which impacts how they scale with space and time (notably through the extent of the region covered and sampling duration).
 In Box 3, we discuss the differences in spatial and temporal scaling of regional interactions compared to local interactions.
-We do so using the host-parasite networks of
-@Kopelke2017FooStra as an illustration of spatial scaling.
+We do so using the host-parasite networks of @Kopelke2017FooStra as an illustration of spatial scaling (Box 3).
 Understanding the effect of spatial and temporal scales (including sampling effort) on local and regional interaction probabilities is important for effectively propagating uncertainty across scales and highlighting the fundamental differences between these two types of networks.

 ## What are regional probabilistic interactions conditioned on?